syre-data/tutorials/advanced/fireworks/README.md

 This allows us to keep our Scripts small and reuse them across projects.

-Before we analyze the project, we can save ourselves some time by telling Thot not to run analyses we know haven't changed.
+Before we analyze the project, we can save ourselves some time by telling Syre not to run analyses we know haven't changed.
 Select all the Recipe A and Recipe B Containers -- the Recipe and Batch Containers -- and uncheck the **autorun** boxes in the Scripts section.
 You can see which Scripts will run on the Containers by setting the preview to **Scripts** and checking the star icon.